 It had been purchased by a development company to be demolished and an office block to be built on the site.
 Permission to demolish was given only on the proviso that a theatre would be included in the new development.

-It was demolished in 1958 and a new office block rose on the site, the new theate was in the basement, with an entrance tucked away around the corner in Portugal Street.
-This opened in June 1960 as the Royalty Theatre, now known as the Peacock Theatre.
-Cinerama did play eventually on the site, as the Royalty became London’s third Cinerama Theatre for a while in the late-1950’s and early-1960’s.
+It was demolished in 1958 and a new office block rose on the site, the new theatre was in the basement, with an entrance tucked away around the corner in Portugal Street.
+This opened in June 1960 as the Royalty Theatre, now known as the Peacock Theatre (which has its own page on Cinema Treasures).
+The Royalty Theatre became London’s third Cinerama theatre for a while in the late-1950’s and early-1960’s.